brickstool/ansible-role-consul-template/README.md

 What really makes this role unique compared to others (the ones I have seen anyway) is that it configures consul-template as a systemd "instantiated service" (see [here](https://www.freedesktop.org/software/systemd/man/systemd.service.html) or `man 5 systemd.service` for details).

-Configuring the consul-template service in this way means that you can effortlessly launch multiple consul-template systemd services that all use different configuration files.
+Configuring the consul-template service like this means that you can effortlessly launch multiple consul-template systemd services that all use different configuration files.

 If you wanted to use a consul-template configuration file located at `/etc/consul-template.d/consul.hcl`, you could easily launch it through the following command: